-Staunton offers visitors a wealth of birdwatching opportunities.
+Staunton offers a wealth of birdwatching opportunities.
 Eagle eyes will be rewarded in both our parks and residential areas.
 Venture into the countryside for even more chances to experience avian habitats and the Shenandoah Valley’s incredible scenery.
+We know you’ll be practicing safe social distancing as you explore.
 Whether you’re a first-timer or you’re working on your big year, these Staunton-area hotspots are a good place to get started.

 Staunton’s top birding spot is Bell’s Lane, a quiet two-mile paved road that winds through farmland.
 Traffic is light and the road is recognized by locals as a site for runners, bikers, and birders.
 Birdwatchers on ebird have reported seeing 208 species plus more at the ponds.
 Sightings include warblers, orioles, hawks, and waterfowl, If you’re into owling, you might be able to catch glimpse of screech, great-horned, and short-eared owls here.
 The southern end of Bells Lane supports a kiosk where birders note recent sightings.

 Made up of open fields and wooded areas, Montgomery Hall Park boasts 99 reported species.
 The park is usually private and several miles of hiking/mountain bike trails wind through it.
 Woodpeckers, flycatchers, and yellow-billed cuckoos.
 Look for warblers and vireos during migration periods.

 Betsy Bell Wilderness

 Betsy Bell Wilderness is Staunton’s best-kept secret when it comes to natural areas within the city limits.
 It’s a little hard to find, but once there, you’ll enjoy a nice hike and the chance to see 95 different reported forest-dwelling species, including hawks, nuthatches, and woodpeckers.
 This is also a good location to spot warblers and other neotropical migrants in the spring and fall.